arugu1a/AStar_Flatland/plot.md

 1. path to encoding .lp file
 2. path to environment .lp file

 Clingo then solves the logic programs.
-This script goes through all the models and creates a heatmap for all the train positions and plots them using matplotlib.
+This script processes all generated models, creates a heatmap of train positions, and visualizes them using Matplotlib.
 You can use the **optional argument** -n/--models to set the maximum number of models to be calculated.

 > [!IMPORTANT] required facts